keikoro/TraktForVLC/README.md

         * `movie`: Whether or not to mark movies as being watched (default: `true`)
         * `episode`: Whether or not to mark episodes as being watched (default: `true`)
     * `stop`: Configuration relative to media scrobbling
-        * `watched_percent`: The minimum watched percent for a media to be scrobbled as seen on [trakt.tv](https://trakt.tv); i.e. you must have watched at least that percentage of the media, for it to be scrobbled (default: `50`)
+        * `watched_percent`: The minimum watched percent for media to be scrobbled as seen on [trakt.tv](https://trakt.tv); i.e. you must have watched at least this percentage of the media file for it to be scrobbled (default: `50`)
         * `percent`: The minimum percentage of the media duration at which you must currently be for the media to be scrobbled as seen (if the media has a duration of `100mn`, and you configured the `percent` as `90`, you must at least be at the `90th` minute of the media) (default: `90`)
         * `movie`: Whether or not to scrobble movies as watched (default: `true`)
         * `episode`: Whether or not to scrobble episodes as watched (default: `true`)
-        * `check_unprocessed_delay`: Delay (in seconds) between checks for medias that should be scrobbled as watched but have not been for any reason (no internet connection, media not identified yet, etc.) (default: `120`)
+        * `check_unprocessed_delay`: Delay (in seconds) between checks for media which should be scrobbled as watched but has not been scrobbled for whatever reason (no internet connection, media not identified yet, etc.) (default: `120`)
         * `delay`: Delay (in seconds) between scrobbles for a given media (any subsequent scrobble in the given delay will be ignored) (default: `1200` - 20 minutes)
 * `helper`: Configuration relative to the helper tool
     * `mode`: The mode of the helper.
 Can be one of `standalone` or `service` (default: `standalone`)
-    * `service`: The service configuration, when the helper is installed as a service
+    * `service`: The service configuration when the helper is installed as a service
         * `host`: The host on which the service is listening (default: `localhost`)
         * `port`: The port on which the service is listening (default: `1984`)
     * `update`: To configure the automatic updates for TraktForVLC
-        * `check_delay`: Delay (in seconds) in between checks for new updates, disabled if set to `0` (default: `86400` - 24 hours)
+        * `check_delay`: Delay (in seconds) in-between checks for new updates; disabled if set to `0` (default: `86400` - 24 hours)
         * `release_type`: The type of releases to look for.
 Can be one of `stable`, `rc`, `beta`, `alpha` or `latest` (default: `stable`)
-        * `action`: The action to perform automatically when a new release is found.
+        * `action`: The action to be performed automatically when a new release is found.
 Can be one of `install`, `download` or `check` (default: `install`)

 ## Issues
-Please use the [GitHub integrated issue tracker](https://github.com/XaF/TraktForVLC/issues) for every problem you can encounter.
-Please **DO NOT** use my email for issues or walkthrough.
+Please use the [GitHub integrated issue tracker](https://github.com/XaF/TraktForVLC/issues) for every problem you encounter.
+Please **DO NOT** use my email for issues or walkthroughs.

-When submitting an issue, please submit a VLC logfile showing the error.
+When submitting an issue, always submit a VLC logfile which shows the error.
 You can start VLC in debug mode (`-vv` option) to obtain more thorough logs.

 On MacOS, VLC is run from the command line in verbose mode like so:
 ```
 $ /Applications/VLC.app/Contents/MacOS/VLC -vv
 ```

-> **Please** be careful to remove any personnal information that might still be in the logfile (password, identification token, ...) before putting your file online.
+Please be careful to **remove any personal information** that might still be in the logfile (password, identification token,...) before putting your file online.